 [W]hen conducting climate change analyses in NEPA reviews, agencies should consider: (1) the potential effects of a proposed action on climate change, including by assessing both GHG emissions and reductions from the proposed action; and (2) the effects of climate change on a proposed action and its environmental impacts.
 Analyzing reasonably foreseeable climate effects in NEPA reviews helps ensure that decisions are based on the best available science and account for the urgency of the climate crisis.
-Climate change analysis also enables agencies to evaluate reasonable alternatives and mitigation measures that could avoid or reduce potential climate change-related effects and help address mounting climate resilience and adaptation challenges.14
+Climate change analysis also enables agencies to evaluate reasonable alternatives and mitigation measures that could avoid or reduce potential climate change-related effects and help address mounting climate resilience and adaptation challenges.

-This is consistent with Executive Order 14008, issued on February 1, 2021, which advances the Administration's policy to "organize and deploy the full capacity of its agencies to combat the climate crisis to implement a Government-wide approach that reduces climate pollution in every sector of the economy; increases resilience to the impacts of climate change; protects public health; conserves our lands, waters, and biodiversity; delivers environmental justice; and spurs well-paying union jobs and economic growth, especially through innovation, commercialization, and deployment of clean energy technologies and infrastructure."15
+This is consistent with Executive Order 14008, issued on February 1, 2021, which advances the Administration's policy to "organize and deploy the full capacity of its agencies to combat the climate crisis to implement a Government-wide approach that reduces climate pollution in every sector of the economy; increases resilience to the impacts of climate change; protects public health; conserves our lands, waters, and biodiversity; delivers environmental justice; and spurs well-paying union jobs and economic growth, especially through innovation, commercialization, and deployment of clean energy technologies and infrastructure."

 Considering climate impacts is relevant to FHWA's determination in its 2018 re-evaluation of the 2012 DEA that the "environmental resource studies were more than five years old and required additional review to ensure the NEPA decision remains valid based on the possibility of new, changed, or additional regulatory requirements."
 It stated a Supplemental EA would "need to consider any new or additional laws, regulations, policies, or programmatic approaches between agencies at the time of completion."
-In response to the 2018 FHWA re-evaluation, ODOT and KYTC produced numerous studies of benefit to the NEPA process, including an environmental justice analysis, consistent with other Executive Orders and guidance.
-The PSDEA notes that Section VII of the Interim Climate Guidance gives three exceptions as to when a NEPA document does not need to evaluate climate change impacts of proposed actions:
+In response to the 2018 FHWA re-evaluation, ODOT and KYTC produced numerous studies of benefit to the NEPA process, including an

-14 Id. at p.
+&lt;sup>14 Id. at p.
 1197.